The R³ Framework™

 REPAIRABLE

 What It Means:Apologies without defensiveness.
 Ownership of impact.
 Reconnection after rupture.
+And the discipline to ask the question before you act, not just after.

 Why It Matters: Relationships aren’t defined by never making mistakes.
 They’re defined by what happens after mistakes.